subhankarc/rdpg-boshrelease/jobs/pgbouncer/README.md

 # pgbouncer BOSH Service Job

+The pgbouncer BOSH Job is intended to get a basic configuration of `pgbouncer` running on the host.

 [Official BOSH Release Documentation](http://bosh.io/docs/create-release.html)

 What follows is an explanation about the pieces contained within this BOSH job